 Allow the Areas to Dry

-The now cleaned areas should be dried using either dehumidifiers or fans.
+The now cleaned areas should be dried using either dehumidifiers or air movers.
 For this process, dehumidifiers are preferred since it will take less time to dry the surfaces.
 If you are not sure of the type of dehumidifier to use for this process, you can do a quick search on alorair.com before you proceed.

 Check for Presence of Any Mold Growth